cerplot/luigi/doc/parameters.rst

 Parameters
 ----------

-Parameters is the Luigi equivalent of creating a constructor for each Task.
+Parameters is the Luigi equivalent of creating a constructor for each Step.
 Luigi requires you to declare these parameters by instantiating :class:`~luigi.parameter.Parameter` objects on the class scope:

 .. code:: python

-    class DailyReport(luigi.contrib.hadoop.JobTask):
+    class DailyReport(luigi.contrib.hadoop.JobStep):
         date = luigi.DateParameter(default=datetime.date.today())
         # ...